UOB-AI/UOB-AI.github.io/pages/jupyterlab.md

 # Login to the master node
 ssh username@10.240.240.11

-# Initialise your conda setup
-# This command is required only one time, next time conda will be available for you directly on all nodes.
-conda init

 # Run the batch file, refer to the file for more details
 sbatch launch_jupyterlab.sh